Open Coil Mattresses v Pocket Sprung Mattresses - What's Better?

 What's An Open Coil Mattress?

-With a lighter weight, open coil mattresses can be easier to manage and turn, contributing to their practical appeal.
+Lightweight Design.
+With a lighter weight, open coil mattresses can be easier to manage and turn, making them more practical.

-Because these mattresses can be mass-produced at a low production cost, they tend to be one of the cheapest models available on the market.
+Economical Choice.
+They can be mass-produced at a low production cost, making them one of the cheapest models available on the market.

 What is a Pocket Sprung Mattress?